Nature and Wildlife

 Why Biodiversity is Important

 Biodiversity is essential.
 We depend on a vast array of ecosystems and species for the commodities and services provided, as well as the intrinsic value that nature holds in terms of happiness and wellbeing.
-Without protection of biodiversity sustainability is not achievable.
+Without the protection of biodiversity, sustainability is not achievable.

 Biodiversity gives us:

 - Ecosystem services, such as pollination, the fresh air, clean water and productive soils that we need to survive

 - Food, medicines, materials and other natural products that give us shelter, protection and keep us healthy

 - Economic benefits that maintain a healthy economy.
 Without the products and services that diverse, natural systems provide, we would not be able to survive, let alone prosper

 - The natural beauty that we enjoy and which plays a vital role in improving our quality of life